TrudAX/denistrunin-blog/src/posts/xpptools-sqlexecute/index.md

 excerpt: "'Execute direct SQL' form provides a simple interface to execute SQL commands on D365FO database."
 ---

 'Execute direct SQL' is a simple form that allows to write and execute direct SQL from the browser on D365FO database.
-It can save time whien you are debugging and troubleshooting.
+It can save time when you are debugging or troubleshooting.

 The original idea was introduced in **AX Paradise** [blog post](https://axparadise.com/sql-access-on-production-in-d365fo/#page-content), I added some improvements and included it to my list of tools.